jaeyk/covid19antiasian/README.md

 ## Topic modeling [[R Markdown](https://github.com/jaeyk/covid19antiasian/blob/master/code/05_topic_modeling.Rmd)]

 However, analyzing the Tweets related to Wuhan, Chinese, or Wuhan is challenging because in this case what key words imply is not obvious.
 If someone tweeted 'Chinese flu' or 'Kung flu', the political and racial context is relatively clear.
 However, if someone tweeted about 'COVID-19' and 'China', it could be about the country, the virus, anti-Asian sentiment, or something else.
 In other words, many latent themes exist within these Tweets.
 We need to distinguish these themes to make an inference about these Tweets.
 To do so, I employed a machine learning technique called topic modeling.
 Simply put, I assumed that these themes (or topics) are the clusters of Tweets and I can identify these topics based on how words in different Tweets hang together.
 An algorithm, such as Latent Dirichlet Allocation (LDA), estimates the relationship between the documents (in this case, Tweets).
-Using the `stm` package in R, I found that, in this case, three would be optimal (see [this figure](https://github.com/jaeyk/covid19antiasian/blob/master/functions/date2index.R) for the model diagnostics).
+Using the `stm` package in R, I found that, in this case, three would be optimal to balance between exclusivity and semantic coherence (see [this figure](https://github.com/jaeyk/covid19antiasian/blob/master/functions/date2index.R) for the model diagnostics).

 ### Hashtags (keywords)